dermesser/uvco/README.md

 ## Examples

 To run a coroutine, you need to set up an event loop.
-This is done by calling `uvco::runMain` with a lambda that returns a `uvco::Promise<T>`. `runMain()` either returns the resulting value after the event loop has finished, or throws an exception if a coroutine threw one.
+This is done by calling `uvco::runMain` with a callable taking a single `const Loop&` argument and returns a `uvco::Promise<T>`. `runMain()` either returns the resulting value after the event loop has finished, or throws an exception if a coroutine threw one.

 A `Promise<T>` is a coroutine promise, and can be awaited.
 It is the basic unit, and only access to concurrency; there is no `Task` or such.
 Awaiting a promise will save the current execution state, and resume it as soon as the promise is ready.
-Currently, promises cannot be cancelled.
+Currently, promises cannot be properly cancelled; however, suspended coroutines can be cancelled - although the coroutine they're waiting on will still run to completion (that's the downside of not having a `Task` primitive).

 When in doubt, refer to the examples in `test/`; they are actively maintained.